From Magicpedia, the free online encyclopedia for magicians by magicians.

-- See also: a short lived electronic magic magazine The Foo Can.
+- For the short lived electronic magic magazine, see The Foo Can.

 is a magic prop that looks like a odd shaped can, sometimes shaped like a pitcher.
 It can perform effects similar to a change bag

 (with solid objects) to vanish, transform or produce liquids.

 Said to be named after Ching Ling Foo, it had been described by Heron of Alexandria.